algorithmica-org/algorithmica/content/english/hpc/stats.md

 2. $\forall x \in X, 0 \leq P \leq 1$.
 3. $\sum_{x \in X} P(x) = 1$.

-For example, consider a random variable $X$ with $k$ discrete states (e. g. the result of a die toss).
+For example, consider a random variable $X$ with $k$ discrete states (e.g., the result of a die toss).
 We can place a *uniform distribution* on $X$ — that is, make each of its states equally likely — by setting its probability distribution to:

 $$
 P(x=x_i) = \frac{1}{k}